 At the end of the hallway is the delightful Sun Room, with its primrose-yellow walls adding to the light and bright feel of this area.
 Two high-back armchairs provide the perfect seating to retreat with a good book chosen from the House library or enjoy a gentle breeze coming through the French windows which open out from the Sun Room to a patio and formal garden.

 Tucked away at the far end of the House, just off the Sun Room, is the fabulous Library with a wall of shelves chock-full of books covering many genres, topics and tales.
-In the cupboards below the books are plenty of family games to keep everyone amused and behind a large corner cupboard is a smart TV.
+In the cupboards below the books are plenty of family games to keep everyone amused and behind a large corner cupboard is a TV.
 The Library has a large open fireplace and is furnished with a three-seater sofa, an armchair and a long window seat with lots of lovely cushions.

 Off the main hallway is a wide passageway that leads to the oldest part of Kingscote House, evidenced by the original stone flooring.
 Head down three stone steps to the Kitchen, Informal Dining Room, Cloakroom, Utility Room, and a flight of stairs that leads to Bedroom 6-The Wisteria Room and a large Shower Room.
 (At the end of the passageway is a locked door behind which is the Matara office.)